 MIN READSep 2, 2019 | 09:00 GMT

 The 9M729 missile demonstrated after a briefing for military attaches and international media by the Russian Defence Ministry at the Patriot Congress and Exhibition Centre in Kubinka, Moscow Region, on the 9M729 missile system; Russia does not recognize the USA's unilateral decision to quit the 1987 INF disarmament treaty (the Intermediate-Range Nuclear Forces Treaty).
 Sergei Bobylev/TASS (Photo by Sergei Bobylev\TASS via Getty Images)

-With the Intermediate-Range Nuclear Forces Treaty (INF) officially dead, observers are watching to see whether the types of land-based missiles the treaty banned in Europe in the late 1980s will return to the Continent.
-The United States may have delivered the coup de grace to the treaty by withdrawing from it, but unlike in the Western Pacific, it has no immediate plans to deploy the formerly banned nuclear-capable missiles in Europe.
-Russia meanwhile has said it would only deploy its intermediate-range missiles within reach of Europe if U.S. intermediate missiles were deployed on the Continent first.
+With the Intermediate-Range Nuclear Forces Treaty officially dead, observers are watching to see whether the land-based intermediate-range missiles the treaty banned in Europe in the late 1980s will return to the Continent.
+The United States may have delivered the coup de grace to the treaty by announcing its intention to withdraw from it, but unlike in the Western Pacific, it has no immediate plans to deploy such missiles in Europe.
+Russia meanwhile has said it would make such deployments only if the United States did so first.
+Rhetoric continuing to blame the United States for the treaty's collapse and subsequent missile buildups would accompany any new deployments of intermediate-range missiles by Moscow....